JordanRickman/grocco/README.md

 * Github-flavored Markdown support, via [Marked](https://github.com/chjj/marked)
 * Syntax highlighting
   - can specify language on a code-block level as in Github-flavored Markdown
-* Outputs to HTML or just plain Markdown
-* Inline and side-by-side HTML templates included, or roll your own
-  - Default template allows expanding/collapsing of code sections
 * Special directives for...
   - Code sections that should be collapsed by default
   - Code sections that should be excluded entirely from the generated documentation